sirthias/swave/docs/src/paradox/introduction/swave-vs-akka-stream.md

   a strictly larger user base it also adds a significant amount of development and maintenance effort.

 Non-Lifted vs. Lifted Design
-: As discussed under [swave-core Basics](../usage/swave-core/basics.md) all of *swave*'s key types are non-lifted, single use abstractions.
+: All of *swave*'s key types are non-lifted, single use abstractions.
 This differs from [Akka-Stream] which tries to keep its abstraction as reusable as possible (which is not always possible).

 Sync + Async vs. Async only
 : In addition to scheduling tasks onto configurable thread-pools *swave* allows for synchronous